 There’s a tonne of stuff to plan and consider during the early stages of getting a site and/or business off the ground, so much so it can be a bit bewildering.

-That is where this guide will come in handy: We’ve written a checklist of the ten most vital things you’ll need to get done after your registration is complete.
+So if you’re thinking “I have a domain, now what?” you’ll find this guide handy.
+We’ve written a checklist of the ten most vital things you’ll need to get done after your registration is complete.

 Secure your business name at companies house

-If your new domain name isn’t being used for business purposes, or you’ve already registered your company name, you can skip this step.
+If your newly registered domain name isn’t being used for business purposes, or you’ve already registered your company name, you can skip this step.

 You’d think this would be the very first thing any SME does before getting started with a new company, however, during the excitement of coming up with a genius idea that could make you an overnight millionaire, it’s easy to forget these things.